Amalaltlb/Coffee-Sales-Dashboard/README.md

 ## Overview

 This project analyzes coffee sales data to identify trends, top customers, and regional sales performance using **Microsoft Excel** only.
-It involves data cleaning, analysis, and the creation of an interactive dashboard for data-driven decision-making.
+It involves data cleaning to ulimatly create an interactive dashboard for data-driven decision-making.

 ## Dataset